-Application n for 1915(c) HCBS Walver: MO.0404.R04.02 - Jul 01, 2021 (as of Jul 01, 2021) Page 281 of 309 Providers are paid by a managed care entity or entities for services that are included in the state's contract with the entity.
-Specify how providers are paid for the services (if any) not included in the state's contract with managed care entities.
-Appendi x I: Financial Accountability I-3: Payment (3 of 7) effic exp plemental or Enhanced Payments.
-Section 1902(a)(30) requires that payments for services be consistent with ciency, economy, and quality of care.
-Section 1903(a)(1) provides for Federal financial participation to states for enditures for services under an approved state plan/waiver.
-Specify whether supplemental or enhanced payments are de.
-Select one: O No. The state does not make supplemental or enhanced payments for waiver services.
-Yes.
+Application for 1915(c) HCBS Waiver: Draft MO.010.07.06 - Jul 01, 2023 which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on c.
+Supplemental or Enhanced Payments.
+Section 1902(a)(30) requires that payments for services be consistent with efficiency, economy, and quality of care.
+Section 1903(a)(1) provides for Federal financial participation to states for expenditures for services under an approved state plan/waiver.
+Specify whether supplemental or enhanced payments are made.
+Select one:

+O No. The state does not make supplemental or enhanced payments for waiver services.

+• Yes.
 The state makes supplemental or enhanced payments for waiver services.

 Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver services for which these payments are made; (b) the types of providers to which such payments are made; (c) the source of the non-Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to receive the supplemental or enhanced payment retain 100% of the total computable expenditure claimed by the state to CMS.
-Upon request, the state will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver. state fi incenti percen the Mi Depart epartment of Mental Health will implement nine incentive payments.
-The performance period will be a scal year starting with state fiscal 2023.
-The Non-federal funding sources for the value based payment ves will be made from the temporary 10 percentage point increase to the federal medical assistance tage (FMAP) under section 9817 of the American Rescue Plan Act of 2021 (ARP) Fund appropriated by ssouri General Assembly through the Department of Mental Health appropriations.
-Even though the ment of Mental Health provides the non-federal funding, the source is the General Revenue Fund that be the same fund if the appropriation was to the Medicaid agency. monito payme rivision of Developmental Disabilities with the assistance of administrative contractors will collect and or incentive data.
-The Division of Developmental Disabilities will make the final determination that a nt is earned.
-Additional incentive detail is located in the provider's contract and on the Division's ge Value Based Payments (VBP) dmh.mo.gov.
+Upon request, the state will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver.

+The Department of Mental Health will implement nine incentive payments.
+The performance period will be a state fiscal year starting with state fiscal 2023.
+The Non-federal funding sources for the value based payment incentives will be made from the temporary 10 percentage point increase to the federal medical assistance percentage (FMAP) under section 9817 of the American Rescue Plan Act of 2021 (ARP) Fund appropriated by the Missouri General Assembly through the Department of Mental Health appropriations.
+Even though the Department of Mental Health provides the non-federal funding, the source is the General Revenue Fund that would be the same fund if the appropriation was to the Medicaid agency.

+The State distributed information to stakeholders through various communication channels and in-person/virtual meetings/webinars.
+Communication channels include: Division email blasts, social media platforms, newsletters, and provider relations distribution lists.
+In-person and virtual meetings.
+In addition, a VBP Ad Hoc Committee with representatives from the provider community was established to provide feedback on all nine incentives, as well as distribute information throughout the provider community.
+The State will continue to distribute information via the established channels described above as well as add VBP information in the provider enrollment process to educate new providers, Medicaid DD Provider Waiver Manual, and request ongoing feedback via Division surveys.

+The Division of Developmental Disabilities with the assistance of administrative contractors will collect and monitor incentive data.
+The State has created standard reporting templates based on stakeholder feedback which providers will access for data reporting and collection.
+The State has developed a web-based platform to input data collected for each incentive.
+All providers will use the same platform for data collection and reporting to maintain consistency.
+The State developed a uniform process to analyze data reported to ensure consistency in reports completed and provider notification protocol.
+The Division of Developmental Disabilities will make the final determination that a payment is earned.
+Additional incentive detail is located in the provider's contract and on the Division's webpage Value Based Payments (VBP) | dmh.mo.gov.